 Most teachers avoid bringing out such Scriptures, for it may cause their pet doctrines and traditions to be brought into question.
 We must keep in mind the vastness of God's Attributes which ultimately exist within a cloud of transcendant mystery.
 While it is still ours to search out and accept the truth of the Scriptures, it is not meant for us to formulate and maintain some 'god in a box', especially when it comes to these matters.
 Why should we want a god we can fully understand and explain?
 To assume thus with the God of the Scriptures is frivolous vanity.

 One is deceiving himself if he claims to know just how God is.
 Also consider, for something to become as widely accepted as the doctrine of eternal damnation and suffering, it must be brought under greater Biblical scrutiny.
 For how could the ideas accepted on eternal damnation which are so popular be that well thought out, when for instance, nowhere in all of the Apostle Paul's writings does he even mention any of the words which men have translated into English as the word hell?
-With all of the other deceptions which we at one time considered it sin to even question, could there be yet something else we have been led estray to believe?
+With all of the other deceptions which we at one time considered it sinful to even question, could there be yet something else we have been led estray to believe?
 There is no need to fear the truth, especially when it exposes man-made ideas which misrepresent the essence of God's Character.

 We will deal with many passages and verses on this, while leaning on the much plainer Scriptures as opposed to the not so clear.
-Coming to an understanding of these clearer Scriptures gives us the proper interpretation of many other passages and verses which have alluded us.
+Coming to an understanding of these clearer Scriptures gives us the proper interpretation of many other passages and verses which have confused or alluded us.
 You can learn the meaning of Scriptures which at one time may have seemed so unclear, maybe even mind-boggling, when you receive the meaning of those which are much more plain and clear.
 What we will begin with are two witnesses in the Scriptures (the prophet Isaiah and the Apostle Paul) which state one central truth:

 25 In the LORD shall all the seed of Israel be justified, and shall glory.